How Accurate are the Forensic Techniques used in Sherlock Holmes Investigation?

 2. Bloodstain Analysis

-For Example: In A Study in Scarlet, Holmes analyzes bloodstains at a crime scene.
-Later, he draws conclusions requiring more sophisticated bloodstain analysis techniques not available in his era.
+Example: In A Study in Scarlet, Sherlock Holmes analyzes bloodstains in a crime scene.
+Later, he draws conclusions that require modern sophisticated bloodstain or blood spatter analysis, which are not available at that time.

 3. Trace Evidence